GENERAL REGISTRATION TOPICS (for Kind. please scroll down)

 If I register for kindergarten during the March “window,” will my child get into my attendance area school for kindergarten?

 Registering your child during the March window does not guarantee your child a spot in your home attendance area.
-All registrations that are considered complete during the March window will be included in the initial lottery that will take place at the end of March.
+All registrations that are considered complete during the March window will be included in any initial lotteries that will take place at the end of March.
 Click for more details.

 Does my child’s kindergarten registration have to be complete before the end of March to be considered for placement in my attendance area’s school for kindergarten?